-Community Action Early Head Start staff may administer a prescribed medication to your child when the parent or guardian is unable to administer medications at home or outside of school hours and only when it is authorized by the child's health care provider.
-Before any medication can be given to a child, a Medical Treatment Plan must be completed by the child's physician and signed by the parent.
-Early Head start provides non-prescription diaper cream and sunscreen for your child if needed, these items will only be applied to your child with parental consent.
-Parents will be notified daily if either of these items were applied to the child that day.
+Community Action Head Start staff may administer a prescribed medication to a child when the parent or guardian is unable to administer the medication at home or outside of school hours and only when it is authorized by the child's health care provider.
+Before any medication can be given to a child, a Medication Treatment Plan must be completed by the child's physician and signed by the parent.
+If you need support paying for medications, please speak with your Family Educator.